ewbree/Ansible-Test/README.md

 # Ansible-Test

-For mere ansible tests and studies on local VMs.
+For mere ansible tests and studies on local VMs.<br>
+I do not recommend using any of this for yourself.
+I just use this repository to easily store it.

 ## Self documentation